akshaybabloo/release-exporter/README.rst

 .. code:: bash

    Usage: rex [OPTIONS] COMMAND [ARGS]...

    Options:
      --token TEXT     Token number if its a private repository.
      --url TEXT       URL of your repository.
 This is optional if your current directory has .git folder with remote url.
      --location TEXT  Local location of your repository.
      --version
      --help           Show this message and exit.

    Commands:
      json      Creates JSON file.
      markdown  Creates markdown file.
+     rest      Creates reStructuredText file.

 If you don't have a repository on your computer, but you still want to generate a change log you can manually add your repository URL as